top of page

 We came across some old photos from 2019 when we first moved here and it was such a nice reminder of how far we've come.
 When we bought our little 100-year-old farmhouse, the inspector called us adventurous and told us he hopes we like projects.
 That didn't scare us away though.
 We were thrilled to have a house like this to love on, and as soon as it was ours, we got to work right away on our long list of things.
 There was much to do!
 Like...everything.

 But since we're gardeners, we started there.
-We arrived with a hodge podge of herbs from our old place and tucked them into the ground near the house where we could tend to them more easily.
-It's funny to reflect on this time and we always laugh when we tell people that we had a garden before we had a functional restroom.
+We arrived with a literal u-haul of plants and a hodge podge of herbs from our old place and tucked many of them into the ground near the house where we could tend to them more easily.
+It's funny to reflect on this time and we always laugh when we tell people that we had a garden before we had a proper restroom.
 Hah.
 It's true though.
 Priorities.
+We've been putting heaps of work into the farm house, but we've had a pretty decent garden since day one.

 bottom of page